Get enterprise-grade security for your business with Avast Business Hub

 A man-in-the-middle attack happens when two users are communicating while a third party — the man in the middle — intercepts the communication, often by spoofing.
 The aim of a man-in-the-middle attack is to steal data or impersonate the victim, while the victim remains unaware that an attack is taking place.

 Cybercriminals may create a fake, pharming website, and then persuade a user to log in by sending an email pretending to be the legitimate owner of the store.
 When the user logs in, they unintentionally hand over their credentials to the cybercriminal.
+An evil twin attack works in a similar manner, but instead of a website attackers create a fake Wi-Fi network.

 During man-in-the-middle attacks, hackers intercept communications between two devices.